Safety agency bans range of unregulated baby sleep products tied to at least 90 deaths

 Adler, a Democrat, warned of “paralysis by analysis.”

-“I think it’s well past time to address this critical safety gap that has unfortunately existed for too long,” Democratic commissioner Elliot Kaye said.
+“I think it’s well past time to address this critical safety gap that has unfortunately existed for too long,” Democratic Commissioner Elliot Kaye said.

-Dana Baiocco, a Republican commissioner, said banning products could cause parents to try homemade solutions.
+Dana Baiocco, a Republican commissioner, who voted against adopting the new rule, said banning products could cause parents to try homemade solutions.
 “And that leaves parents in a situation where babies will be in an even more unsafe situation,” Baiocco said.

 The CPSC’s decision comes just days before a congressional hearing on infant product safety failures, focused on the Rock 'n Play.
 The House Committee on Oversight and Reform hearing is set for Monday.
-Executives from Fischer-Price and its parent company, Mattel, are expected to testify.
+Executives from Fisher-Price and its parent company, Mattel, are expected to testify.

-Note: Correction: An early version of this story incorrectly reported that CPSC vote was 4-0.
-It was 3-1.